yizhezhang2000/SAMAug/README.md

 You can also use the script in SAMAug_batch.py for generating SAM augmented images for your own medical image dataset.

-Please let us know your thoughts on this method.
+Questions and comments are welcome!
 Thank you!